-- Helping educate Members and staff about these issues
+Helping educate Members and staff about these issues.

-- Building coalitions with partners and other groups
+Building coalitions with partners and other groups.

 What we’re looking for in our Fellows:

-- Tech savvy, with experience working in or studying the technology sector.
+A technical background or ability and experience working in or studying the technology sector.

-- Great interpersonal and communications skills.
+Great interpersonal and communications skills.

-- Ability to explain technology to those that aren’t as familiar with technology tools or concepts.
+Ability to explain technology to those that aren’t as familiar with technology tools or concepts.

-- Track record of success taking initiative and working with others.
+Track record of success taking initiative and working with others.

-- Ability to thrive in a fast-paced, collaborative environment.
+Ability to thrive in a fast-paced, collaborative environment.

-- Committed to helping get Members of Congress and Congressional staff up to speed on technology issues.
+Committed to helping get Members of Congress and Congressional staff up to speed on technology issues.

 No experience working in or with government?
 Great!
 We're not looking for that.
-The Congressional Innovation Fellowship is an opportunity to expose technology leaders like you to Capitol Hill.
+The Congressional Innovation Fellowship program is an opportunity to expose technology leaders like you to Capitol Hill.
 It is first and foremost and educational experience, giving you a one-of-its-kind education into how Congress and the government works.

-TechCongress is an 18 month old startup non-profit, incubated at the Open Technology Institute at New America.
+TechCongress is a three-year-old startup non-profit, incubated at the Open Technology Institute at New America.
 We've got great staff and advisors doing all we can to bridge the gap between government and the technology community.
 We are nonpartisan and work with a diverse set of political voices, and do not take positions on issues.
 We work hard in an intentional and productive manner, and have fun while we do it.
 We are building a new generation of technology leaders, and support our staff and fellows with professional development, networking, and freedom to tinker and test new ideas.
 Above all, we are vigilantly focused on adding value—to our people, our institutions and our society.

-Equal Employment Opportunity
+We are an Equal Employment Opportunity Employer

 TechCongress values an inclusive and diverse workplace.
 We are an equal opportunity employer committed to hiring a diverse workforce at all levels of the organization thereby creating a culture that allows us to better serve our clientele, our employees, and our communities.
 We value and encourage the contributions of our employees and fellows and strive to create an environment where everyone can reach their full potential and drive outstanding results.
 All qualified applicants will receive consideration without regard to race, national origin, age, sex, religion, disability, sexual orientation, marital status, veteran status, gender identity or expression, or any other basis protected by local, state, or federal law.
 This policy applies with regard to all aspects of one’s employment and fellowship, including hiring, transfer, promotion, compensation, eligibility for benefits, and termination.